iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 **Remarks**:

 The theorem hilighted the geometric interpretations of subgradient and the generalized subgradient.
+Take note that, for functions that are more patheological than usual, it's possible that there doesn't exists any vector of the form $(v, -1)$ in the normal cone of $\text{epi}(f)$ at the point $(x, f(x))$ and in that case, the generalized subgradient is $\emptyset$.
+Finally, a vector that fits the format of $(v, -1)$ garantees it to be strictly facing downwards in $\mathbb E \times \mathbb R$.